 Differential analysis of the proteomic data

-Similarly to the analysis of the metabolomic data, a DA of the proteomic data in R-3.6.3 was done to achieve the same end goal but in relation to proteins.
+Similarly, to the analysis of the metabolomic data, a DA of the proteomic data in R-3.6.3 was done to achieve the same end goal but in relation to proteins.
 However, instead of MetaboDiff, the limma package (Ritchie, M.E., Phipson, B., Wu, D., Hu, Y., Law, C.W., Shi, W., and Smyth, G.K.(2015). limma powers differential expression analyses for RNA-sequencing and microarray studies.
 Nucleic Acids Research 43(7), e47.) was used.

-Analysis of the biological implications of metabolomic and proteomic changes
+Analysis of the biological implications of metabolomic and proteomic differences

 Combined pathway analysis of the metabolomic and proteomic data